-I was debating merits of DIY healthcare with my buddy, Brian Klepper, PhD -healthcare analyst and pundit extraordinaire—the other day.
+I was debating merits of do-it-yourself healthcare with my buddy, Brian Klepper, Ph.D—healthcare analyst and pundit extraordinaire—the other day.
 He is not a fan, preferring instead to have better, stronger, more informed, technologically enabled physicians working in accountable care organizations.
-I am also a big believer in ACOs, patient-centered medical homes, and informed physicians, and all that stuff, but I think increasingly health care consumers (aka patients) are going to want to control more of their healthcare than they are currently able to do today.
+I am also a big believer in ACOs, patient-centered medical homes, and informed physicians, and all that stuff, but I think increasingly healthcare consumers (a.k.a. patients) are going to want to control more of their healthcare than they are currently able to do today.

 Consumers are already doing some of these things.
 For example, diabetics routinely test their blood glucose at will.
 For years, women have been diagnosing their pregnancies via home pregnancy tests.
-Hand-held devices are available in most drug stores and online to measure hemoglobin A1c, cholesterol levels, test for a UTI and even screen your urine for drugs before you go for your pre-employment drug testing.
-There is now a FDA approved test for HIV (you draw the blood at home and send it into the lab).
+Hand-held devices are available in most drug stores and online to measure hemoglobin A1c, cholesterol levels, test for a UTI, and even screen your urine for drugs before you go for your pre-employment drug testing.
+There is now an FDA approved test for HIV (you draw the blood at home and send it in to the lab).

-Several companies are on the market that allow consumers to order a wide variety of blood tests, at a relatively modest price, and then go to a local affiliated lab for the blood draw, and then go to a local affiliated lab for the blood draw – all of this without involving a physician.
-The tests come with interpretation, but if you want to learn more about your tests and what they mean, there is a website that can help you out.
+Several companies on the market allow consumers to order a wide variety of blood tests, at a relatively modest price, and then go to a local affiliated lab for the blood draw—all of this without involving a physician.
+The tests come with interpretation.
+But if you want to learn more about your tests and what they mean, there is a website that can help you out.

-Gadgets are also readily available for consumers to monitor blood pressure, heart rate and fetal heart sounds.
+Gadgets are also readily available for consumers to monitor blood pressure, heart rate, and fetal heart sounds.
 You can buy home defibrillators, portable interpretive EKG machines, and portable ultrasonic ultrasound devices for pain relief.
-You can stock up on stethoscopes, otoscopes and opthalmoscopes and reflex hammers.
+You can stock up on stethoscopes, otoscopes, and ophthalmoscopes, and reflex hammers.
 Right now, for a price, your bathroom can be as well equipped as your average PCP’s exam room.

 Sure, you are saying, but who wants to do that?
 Well, the answer is some folks do want to do it.
 Here is a sampling of consumer comments from an online merchandiser that sells medical devices direct to consumer:

-As these technologies improve and become cheaper, I suspect you will see more consumers becoming fans of DIY medicine.
+As these technologies improve and become cheaper, I suspect you will see more consumers becoming fans of do-it-yourself healthcare.
 This is not to say that every consumer will want to be their own doctor.
-Nor is it to say this strategy is completely risk free.
+Nor is it to say this strategy is completely risk-free.
 Opponents will argue that self-diagnosis and monitoring could lead to misdiagnosis, delays in diagnosis, and a false sense of security.
-True…but getting these tests in a doctor’s office is no guarantee that you will get the right diagnosis at the right time everytime.
-If DIY medicine does take off, you can be sure some entrepreneur somewhere will grow a business by providing low-cost, rapidly available advice and counsel to support the do-it-yourselfers.
+True, but getting these tests in a doctor’s office is no guarantee that you will get the right diagnosis at the right time every time.
+If DIY medicine does take off, you can be sure some entrepreneur somewhere will grow a business by providing low-cost, rapidly available advice, and counsel to support the do-it-yourselfers.